-I’ve ridden fast bikes before and I’ve also ridden expensive bikes before, however, I have never really ridden an expensive, heavy and powerful bike before.
-At 260kg’s, 200hp from the supercharged engine and a price tag of 18 grand, it certainly was daunting.
+I’ve ridden fast bikes before and I’ve also ridden expensive bikes before, but I have never ridden an expensive, heavy and powerful bike before.
+At 260kg’s, and 200hp from the supercharged engine and a price tag of 18 grand, it was daunting.

 The steering allows greater steering lock, which is handy for town riding.
 The beautiful single-sided swingarm is kept and has been lengthened, ever so slightly just giving more stability.
 The suspension is fully adjustable front and rear, with a remote adjuster on the rear handy for adding or removing a few clicks easily depending on passengers and luggage.

 I took the H2 SX SE model out for a few hours, the SE being the top spec version, complete with a stunning TFT dashboard which is a masterpiece, Cornering lights, heated grips and an up and down quick-shifter to name a few perks.

 The cornering lights are a very clever idea, using the previously mentioned lean angle sensor to progressively illuminate lights on the fairings.
 I’m not completely sure of the reason why, they don’t really add anything during the day, maybe at night in the dark, they might illuminate more but as this is untested I will refrain from comment.
 I can’t decide if it is just a gimmick, but mainly I was just using them as a ballsyometer, with my mates to see if I could get all 3 illuminated before chickening out.

 Also equipped with cruise control, cornering ABS, Traction control and anti-wheelie and adjustable rider modes, all of which are not really necessary but very nice to have.
 Launch control too, but this was disabled on the demo bike, so couldn’t test it, even if I had the stones to try.

 The styling is fantastic, it looks mean and aggressive exactly how it should be.
 The ZZR looked mean and aggressive, but also ugly from the wrong angle.
 I can’t seem to find that angle with the H2.
 The metallic green paintwork complete with metal flake give it a stunning glimmer in the sunlight and the black, diamond cut wheels stand out in contrast.
 Its angular fairings look mean but not quite as mean as the H2 and the H2R.

-The handling is great for such a large bike, I genuinely felt like I was riding a sports bike, it certainly felt it, the brakes were good, initial turn in was great due to the high clip-on bars with a good feel from the front end.
+The handling is great for such a large bike, I felt like I was riding a sports bike, the brakes were good, initial turn in was great due to the high clip-on bars with a good feel from the front end.
 Some of the engines adjustability proved interesting with different levels of engine braking.

 The only other real gripe was the switchgear on the handlebars.
 It seemed a little fiddly and awkward with gloves on.
 Not sure if it was just me being hamfisted, but the buttons for the cruise control didn’t seem to press easily.
 The button itself pressed, but the button didn’t seem to engage or it was awkward to press down enough with thick gloves on, I’m hoping its user error.

 I completely forgot to look at fuel economy figures, so haven’t got any valuable input on that apart from the fact I put a tenner in the tank when I got the bike, did 100 miles of brisk-paced riding, and handed the bike back with more than I had left with.
-That is about as scientific as that bit gets, but what do you expect for something as big and as powerful as Thunderbird 2.
+That is about as scientific as it gets, but what do you expect for something as big and as powerful as Thunderbird 2.

 The H2SX does have more sit-up position, but not as sit up as a Z1000, but then not as racey as a ZX10R.
 A happy medium, despite the smaller windscreen I would still be happy to rack up the big miles, and boy it does that easily.

-With many other common tour bike options being around the similar price tag, the H2SX really could become the common bike seen at service stations up and down the French autoroutes.
+With many other tour bike options being around the similar price tag, the H2SX really could become the common bike seen at service stations up and down the French autoroutes.